lxkuz/treasure-island/README.md

 ## Pros Of The Implementation

-* All project code structure made to be tiny and easy to support:
+* All project code structure made to be tiny and easy to maintain:
 * Single DB structure with one table only
 * Minimum DB queries during site map rendering (FYI: I use `#find_each` to iterate on data.
 So in case of huge data set ActiveRecord will use loading in batches to minimize amount of generated ruby objects and limit memory consuming)
 * Site map tree structure is making into `SiteMapPresenter` by one loop so its efficiency is O(n)